The Early Development Years

 His dam Amber Princess went onto produced another twelve champions.

-The search for sires is always on-going and in 1995 the stud was fortunate through Jamie Inglis to be able to purchase the former Australian Champion three year Drawn.
-He was a greatly admired horse being the perfect thoroughbred stock horse type, solid brown and only 15.1hh with a great temperament.
-His stock had proved too small for racing and he represented a real coup for the stock horse world.
+The search for sires is always on-going and in 1995 the stud was fortunate through Jamie Inglis to be able to purchase the former Australian Champion Three Year Old, Drawn.
+He was a greatly admired horse being the perfect thoroughbred stock horse type, solid brown and only 15.1HH with a great temperament.
+His stock had proved a bit small for racing and he represented a real coup for the stock horse world.
 When he was inspected by Ken Brown he remarked “a beautiful old fashioned stock horse”.
-Rarely do such sires come along in your lifetime with his stock having that exceptional ability that the higher level they perform at, the better they get.
+Rarely do such sires come along in your lifetime with his stock having that exceptional ability that the higher level they perform at, the better they got.
 The stud has retained many of his daughters as well as one of his best son’s Haydon Nightwatch.

-He is the sire of many successful horses including; Brisbane Cup winner Smart Alec, the sires Nightwatch, Drawaway in Western Australia & The Kimberley’s, the playing stallion Redraw and The Don, Haydon Angel Jewel BPP at Coronation Cup 2009 played by the world’s best player Adolfo Cambiaso, Celestial Champion Horse 2007 Scone League, Haydon Blush played the Ellerston final in 2005 before playing in England, Haydon Madonna Champion Horse 2010 Scone League, Haydon Moonlight, Champion Novice Polo Pony in 2000, now playing overseas, and runner-up Haydon Evette, Champion Polo Pony & all round gelding Haydon Dark Draw, Haydon Scud played in England for many years, including the final 2010 Gold Cup, Haydon Rosecup now playing in WA, Haydon Olivia II played at Ellerston by 8 goaler Alejandra Mussio before he took her to England, Haydon Festina Champion Polocrosse horse 2007 Queensland titles, Haydon Signature played by Australian polocrosse player Cameron Sheppard, top polocrosse horses Haydon Tiffany, Haydon Drawlina, Haydon Peony & Overdrawn, Hyadon Fiesta, Haydon Bacardi & Haydon Casino-winners of many ribbons in the show ring, Haydon Lisette top priced filly at National Yearling Sale and second top priced filly Haydon Bouquet and numerous other horses including Haydon Tourmaline, Haydon Angel Jewel’s full sister retained as a broodmare.
+He is the sire of many successful horses including; Brisbane Cup winner Smart Alec, the sires Nightwatch, Drawaway in Western Australia & The Kimberley’s, the playing stallion Redraw and The Don; Haydon Angel Jewel, Hall of Fame mare played by the world’s best player Adolfo Cambiaso to win every major polo tournament in the world, Celestial Champion Horse 2007 Scone League, Haydon Blush played the Ellerston final in 2005 before playing in England, Haydon Madonna Champion Horse 2010 Scone League, Haydon Moonlight Champion Novice Polo Pony in 2000, now playing overseas, and runner-up Haydon Evette, Champion Polo Pony and all round gelding Haydon Dark Draw, Haydon Scud played in England for many years, including the final 2010 Gold Cup, Haydon Rosecup BPP played playing in WA, Haydon Olivia II played at Ellerston by 8 goaler Alejandra Mussio before he took her to England, Haydon Festina Champion Polocrosse horse 2007 Queensland titles, Haydon Signature played by Australian polocrosse player Cameron Sheppard, top polocrosse horses Haydon Tiffany, Haydon Flashlight, Haydon Drawlina at 4 Nationals, Haydon Peony and Overdrawn, Haydon Fiesta, Haydon Bacardi and Haydon Casino-winners of many ribbons in the show ring, Haydon Lisette top priced filly at National Yearling Sale and second top priced filly Haydon Bouquet and numerous other horses and top broodmares including Haydon Tourmaline, Haydon Angel Jewel’s full sister retained as a broodmare and dam of top polo mares Haydon Victoriana who played the Argentine Open, Haydon Sky Jewel, Haydon Pandora and Haydon Crystalline all played at Ellerston, Haydon Oracle a sire in the UK, sire Haydon Spartacus and top polocrosse horse Haydon Dunkirk.

 Haydon Dancer was top priced lot at the stud’s 1991 on property sale being by Musket out of Haydon Ballerina.
 He started his performance career winning the three old Wigdee Futurity.
 He went on to win led and working classes, including Dalby in 1995, campdrafts and many high point awards.

-In 2003 he was used by the stud for several seasons with some of his fillies being retained as broodmares in the stud.
+In 2003 he was used by the stud for several seasons and with Haydon Mirage and Haydon Rumba being retained as broodmares at the stud.

-Haydon Nightwatch continues on the Haydon Drawn bloodline in the Stud.
-Being out of Haydon Nightlight he has the advantage of adding in the Haydon Never Doubt genetics as well.
+Haydon Nightwatch continued on the Haydon Drawn bloodline in the Stud.
+Being out of Haydon Nightlight he had the advantage of adding in the Haydon Never Doubt genetics as well, which has proven such an outstanding cross.
+A stylish, quality stallion with just so much ability.

 Techrico gives the Stud the opportunity to introduce that real staying blood which has done so well in polo in the past.
-He is very good horse to handle and ride with a good temperament.
-His oldest progeny have started playing and show good promise.
+He is a very good horse to handle and ride with a good temperament.